Pope tweets backing for huge U.S. anti-abortion rally

 "I join the March for Life in Washington with my prayers.
 May God help us respect all life, especially the most vulnerable," he said on his Twitter account in a message that was quickly re-tweeted thousands of times.

-The Argentinian-born pontiff has some 11.5 million followers on his Twitter account in several languages, @pontifex.
+The Argentinean-born pontiff has some 11.5 million followers on his Twitter account in several languages, @pontifex.

 The Washington rally is one of the key events of the pro-life movement in the United States, where abortion is one of the most polarising issues in politics.